swcarpentry/python-novice-inflammation/03-lists.md

 >
 >
 > Let’s say we create two lists of integers,
-> list1 contains numbers but will be treated as strings because each number is quoted ‘’
+> list1 contains numbers that will be treated as strings because each number is quoted ‘’.
 > list2 contains numbers which will be treated as integers
 >
 > ~~~ {.python}